 What Dustin likes to do is to start outside his network, as he figures out who is the person that can introduce him to the target company.
 Then he starts expanding outwards and looks into his professional network, past colleagues, or even Linkedin connections.

-If that doesn't work, he will start using secondary online research tools such as social media, Capital IQ, Pitchbook, and start digging into the owners and the shareholders.
+If that doesn't work, he will start using secondary online research tools such as social media, Capital IQ, Pitchbook, and any other online resource and start digging into the owners and the shareholders.
 You also might need to engage with consultants, find former employees, or even investment bankers.

 During your first call, avoid saying that you want to buy their company.
 Because the reality is, you don't know enough about the company for that to be true.
-Treat it as dating.
-It's a get-to-know-each-other phase, so practice active listening while letting them know what your organization does.
+Treat it like dating; it's a get-to-know-each-other phase, so practice active listening while letting them know what your organization does.
 This phase is crucial because this will determine if they will want to meet with you in person or not.

 At Lubrizol, they look for leadership teams who will stay post-acquisition.
 This is why he never pushes hard if the target doesn't want to sell the company.
 He might offer minority deals or partnerships instead of cutting ties with the company.
 Keeping relationships good and open is essential as they might decide to sell in the future.
 However, if the target is open and willing to sell, he insists on that first meeting.